Henro2/Project13/project13.md

          - import_playbook: ../static-assignments/loadbalancers.yml
         when: load_balancer_is_required
 ```

-Now you can make use of `env-vars\uat.yml` file to define which loadbalancer to use in UAT environment by setting respective environmental variable to `true`.
+ Now i can make use of `env-vars\uat.yml` file to define which loadbalancer to use in UAT environment by setting respective environmental variable to `true`.

-You will activate load balancer, and enable `nginx` by setting these in the respective environment’s env-vars file.
+I will activate load balancer, and enable `nginx` by setting these in the respective environment’s env-vars file.

 ```
 enable_nginx_lb: true
 load_balancer_is_required: true
 ```

-The same must work with `apache` LB, so you can switch it by setting respective environmental variable to `true` and other to `false`.
+The same must work with `apache` LB, so I can switch it by setting respective environmental variable to `true` and other to `false`.

-Run Playbook using:
+I now Run Playbook using:

 ```
 ansible-playbook -i inventory/uat.yml playbooks/site.yml